 Chocolate lovers beware!
 This article is about to change your life.

-Even the word itself can stir deep passions in most of the female population.
-What does chocolate mean to you?
-Excitement, indulgence, naughtiness, pleasure, sadness, guilt, joy?
-How about healthy, nourishing, beneficial and wholesome?
-Hmmm, we didn’t think so.
-What if we could tell you that chocolate is actually good for you?
-Read on as we review the facts and myths of our favourite indulgence.
+What if we could tell you that chocolate is nourishing and beneficial?
+Read on as we review the facts and myths.
 We promise that you won’t look at chocolate in the same way ever again!

 WHAT IS CHOCOLATE ?

 Before we begin, let’s take a look at where it all began.

 The main ingredient of chocolate, cocoa, originated in Mexico and was known as the Food of Gods by the Aztecs, Mayas and Incas.
 It wasn’t until Mr. Columbus himself mixed cocoa with vanilla and sugar that it became the first form of chocolate.
 It was then served as an aphrodisiac beverage to wealthy and powerful Europeans.
 Soon solidified into chocolate as we know it today, the quality of pure cocoa was manipulated further during World War 1 where US troops realized it had nutritional benefits, and they needed to ration their bars during battle.

 Chocolate contains monounsaturated and saturated fats, dietary potassium fiber, magnesium, potassium, copper, calcium, iron and polyphenols (antioxidants).
 In fact, chocolate has more phenolic antioxidants than most of the foods that we consume today.